adrianlizarraga/nibble/README.md

 $ cl.exe -std:c11 /Fe:nibble.exe .\src\main.c
 ```
 ### 2. Install NASM
 The Nibble compiler currently generates an assembly file that is assembled with NASM and then linked with your operating system's linker.
 Therefore, you'll need to install the [NASM assembler](https://nasm.us/) and add it to your system `PATH`.

+Refer to the wiki page on [How to install NASM](https://github.com/adrianlizarraga/nibble/wiki/How-to-install-NASM) for more detailed instructions.

 ### 3. Compile a nibble program
 Here's an example that compiles the ["Hello World" example program](examples/hello_world/main.nib) on linux.